Search

 2. it is often difficult to tell this for sure at first, because people are on their best behavior in the beginning, but when signs appear that he or she is not what you thought, something has to be done

-3. it is difficult to date only members of the churches of Christ, and there is always the potential to convert denominational associates, but it is wise to be cautious where there is obvious difference in convictions, especially if the signs point to a desire to stir up love too quickly
+3. it is difficult to date only members of the churches of Christ, and there is always the potential to convert unbelievers, but it is wise to be cautious where there is obvious difference in convictions, especially if the signs point to a desire to stir up love too quickly

 4. if the person you are dating does not respect your dearest convictions, no matter how pretty the package, you are headed for a heartbreak (Second Timothy 2:19-22)